 Last Updated on

-Star Wars: Galaxy’s Edge is now open at Disneyland and will open at Disney’s Hollywood Studios on August 29, 2019.
+Star Wars: Galaxy’s Edge is now open at Disneyland and Disney’s Hollywood Studios.
 Trekaroo was among the first to see and experience Galaxy’s Edge, and we want to pass our inside scoop on to you!
 Here are our best Star Wars Galaxy’s Edge tips.
 Read these before you transport your family to planet Batuu.

 Good to know: Star Wars: Galaxy’s Edge Disney World is going to be identical to Disneyland’s version (minus one fewer entrance to the land) so these tips are helpful for both parks.